Hugh Loebner

-Hugh Gene Loebner (March 26, 1942 - December 4, 2016) was an American inventor and social activist, who was notable for sponsoring the Loebner Prize, an embodiment of the Turing test.
-Loebner held six United States Patents, and was also an outspoken advocate for the decriminalization of prostitution.
+Hugh Gene Loebner (March 26, 1942 – December 4, 2016) was an American inventor and social activist, who was notable for sponsoring the Loebner Prize, an embodiment of the Turing test.
+Loebner held six United States Patents, and he was also an outspoken advocate for the decriminalization of prostitution.

 Loebner prize

 Loebner established the Loebner Prize in 1990.
 He pledged to give $100,000 and a solid gold medal to the first programmer able to write a program whose communicative behavior can fool humans into thinking that the program is human.
 The competition has been repeated annually and has been hosted by various organizations.
 Within the field of artificial intelligence, the Loebner Prize is somewhat controversial; the most prominent critic, Marvin Minsky, has called it a publicity stunt that does not help the field along.

 Loebner also liked to point out that, unlike the solid gold medal for the Loebner prize, the gold medals of the Olympic Games are not solid gold, but are made of silver covered with a thin layer of gold.

 Fascinated by Alan Turing's imitation game, and considering creating a system himself to pass it, Loebner realized that even if he were to succeed in developing a computer that could pass the Turing test, no avenue existed in which to prove it.